snotskie/ttrpg/site/src/index.md

 !!! warning "Rules Note: Checks vs. Contests"
     Checks use the terms “fail” and “succeed,” while Contests use “lose” and “win” instead.
 When an effect only mentions failing or succeeding Checks, it does not affect losing or winning Contests.
 And when an effect only mentions losing or winning Contests, it does not affect failing or succeeding Checks.
 A Contest itself is not a Check, though it does involve a series of rolls similar to Checks made against one another.
 For example, the "Blessed by Luck" Ability allows you to turn a failed Check into a success.
 However, it does not allow you to turn a lost Contest into a win.
 The Uncool condition on the other hand does affect both Checks and Contests, because it modifies the results of rolls performed, without mentioning success, failure, win, or loss directly.

+### Complex Attacks

+Sometimes a character's attack is itself a complex action requiring a Check, such as striking a foe while also jumping over a wide chasm.

+In such cases, the DM may set a target the Attacker needs to beat.
+The attack's effect is only successful if the Attacker rolls higher than both the Defender's roll and the DM's target.
+Even if the Defender rolls lower, they may still win the Contest if the Attacker fails to meet the target.

 ### Group Contests

 Sometimes characters want to complete more complex actions together as a group.